Hey Google! How Can I Make Friends?

 Remember how easy it was to make friends as a child?

-I do, and I think most of us can agree that it was much easier back then than it is now as a millennial adult.
+I do, and I think most of us can agree that it was much easier back then than it is now as an adult.

 I could easily turn to the other kid sitting next to me and ask the most straightforward question, “Do you want to be my friend?”